Perceptual spaces and their symmetries: The geometry of color space: Results

-To determine whether the hypothesis of homogeneity and isotropy is justified, we now transform $\bm{x}, \bm{b}$ and $\varepsilon_{II}$ to the natural coordinates, using Eqs.~\ref{e:x1prima} and \ref{e:x2prima} and the metric tensor $J_{ii}$ obtained with {\sl Experiment I}.
+To determine whether the hypothesis of homogeneity and isotropy is justified, we now transform $\bm{x}, \bm{b}$ and $\varepsilon_{II}$ to the perceptual coordinates, using Eqs.~\ref{e:x1prima} and \ref{e:x2prima} and the metric tensor $J_{ii}$ obtained with {\sl Experiment I}.
 We emphasize that no data of {\sl Experiment II} is used to fit the parameters of the transformation.
 Although we still lack the multiplicative constant $|t'(0)|$, we can nevertheless assess whether, in these coordinates, $\varepsilon'_{II}(\bm{x}', \bm{b}', \hat{\bm{e}}^i)$ indeed depends only on the difference $|x'_i - b'_i|$.
 If it does, the transformation should suffice to eliminate the asymmetry in the slopes of the descending and ascending portions of Model 2.
 Equivalently, when $\varepsilon'_{II}$ (measured for a single subject with different stimuli $\bm{x}$, surrounds $\bm{b}$ and axes $\hat{\bm{e}}^i$) is plotted as a function of $|x'_i - b'_i|$, a single straight line should be seen.
-This plot is displayed in the first column of Fig.~\ref{f5}, for surrounds varying along the axis $\hat{\bm{e}}^1$ (top), $\hat{\bm{e}}^2$ (middle) and both axes together (bottom).
+This plot is displayed in column A of Fig.~\ref{f5}, for surrounds varying along the axis $\hat{\bm{e}}^1$ (top), $\hat{\bm{e}}^2$ (middle) and both axes together (bottom).

-For comparison, we also show the same data points represented in other coordinate systems, to test whether the linear relation between $\varepsilon'_{II}(\bm{x}', \bm{b}', \hat{\bm{e}}^i)$ with $|x'_i - b'_i|$ indeed becomes more evident in the natural coordinates than in other coordinate systems.
-In column 2, the horizontal axis contains the difference $|x_i - b_i|$ in the cone contrast coordinates used by \citet{Krauskopf1992}, and the vertical axis, the thresholds $\varepsilon_{II}$ also in the cone contrast coordinates.
-Clearly, the data points obtained for $b_i > x_i$ (circles) define a different slope from that for $b_i < x_i$ (squares).
-Moreover, the slopes obtained in the axes $\hat{\bm{e}}^1$ and $\hat{\bm{e}}^2$ are markedly different (bottom row), and so are the total ranges of the data.
-As a consequence, the amount of dispersion is significantly larger in the panels of column 2 than in column 1.
-Accordingly, the $\chi^2$ obtained from linear fits in column 2 are more than three times larger than those in column 1, meaning that the \emph{Homogeneity and isotropy hypothesis} becomes significantly more evident in the natural coordinates than in the cone contrasts.
+For comparison, we also show the same data points represented in other coordinate systems, to test whether the linear relation between $\varepsilon'_{II}(\bm{x}', \bm{b}', \hat{\bm{e}}^i)$ with $|x'_i - b'_i|$ indeed becomes more evident in the perceptual coordinates than in other coordinate systems.
+In column {\sl B}, the data are plotted in cone contrast coordinates.
+Clearly, the points obtained for $b_i > x_i$ (circles) define a different slope from that for $b_i < x_i$ (squares).
+Moreover, the slopes along the axes $\hat{\bm{e}}^1$ and $\hat{\bm{e}}^2$ are markedly different (bottom row), and so are the total ranges of the data.
+As a consequence, the amount of dispersion is larger in the plots of column {\sl B} than in column {\sl A}.
+The $\chi^2$-values obtained from linear fits in column B are more than three times larger than those in column 1, meaning that the data are more in line with the \emph{Homogeneity and isotropy hypothesis} when plotted in the perceptual coordinates than in the cone contrasts.